What does a Housekeeper do?

 How long does it take to become a Housekeeper?

 The journey to becoming a housekeeper can vary.
 Most people start with on-the-job training.
 This training often takes a few weeks.
 During this time, a housekeeper learns the specific tasks and routines of the job.
 Some employers offer more formal training programs.
-These can last a few months.
-They cover a wide range of skills, from cleaning techniques to safety protocols.
+These can last a few weeks to a few months.
+They cover cleaning techniques, safety procedures, and customer service skills.

 Housekeeper Job Description Sample